-- give a true and fair view of the Banking Group's financial position as at 30 September 2020 and its financial performance and cash flows for the year ended on that date; and - comply with New Zealand Generally Accepted Accounting Practice, which in this instance means New Zealand Equivalents to International Financial Reporting Standards (NZ IFRS) and International Financial Reporting Standards.
+- give a true and fair view of ANZ New Zealand's financial position as at 30 September 2020 and its financial performance and cash flows for the year ended on that date; and - comply with New Zealand Generally Accepted Accounting Practice, which in this instance means New Zealand Equivalents to International Financial Reporting Standards (NZ IFRS) and International Financial Reporting Standards.

-In our opinion, the registered bank disclosures that are required to be disclosed in accordance with Schedules 4, 7, 13, 14, 15 and 17 of the Order and are included in sections B2, B3, B5, B6, B7 and B8 of the Disclosure Statement:
+In our opinion, the Registered Bank disclosures that are required to be disclosed in accordance with Schedules 4, 7, 11 and 13 of the Order and are included in section, B2, B3, B5, B6 of the Disclosure Statement:

-- have been prepared, in all material respects, in accordance with the guidelines issued pursuant to section 78(3) of the Reserve Bank of New Zealand Act 1989 and any conditions of registration; - are in accordance with the books and records of the Banking Group in all material respects; and - fairly state the matters to which they relate in accordance with those schedules.
+- have been prepared, in all material respects, in accordance with the guidelines issued pursuant to section 78(3) of the Reserve Bank of New Zealand Act 1989 and any conditions of registration; - are in accordance with the books and records of ANZ New Zealand in all material respects; and - fairly state the matters to which they relate in accordance with those schedules.